Clean Air Act Permit Modeling Guidance

 You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

-Appendix W (PDF)(54 pp, 742 K) - 40 CFR Part 51 Appendix W (January 2017)
+Appendix W (PDF)(54 pp, 742 K) - Guideline on Air Quality Models ("Appendix W" to 40 CFR Part 51), January 2017

 Air Quality Analysis Checklist (PDF)(13 pp, 74 K, 2016) - The Air Quality Analysis Checklist assists the regulatory reviewer in assuring that important aspects of the NSR/PSD compliance demonstrations for NAAQS and PSD increments are accounted for and appropriately examined.
 Additionally, this checklist is useful for those conducting these regulatory demonstrations by identifying the necessary pieces of information required to assure an appropriate air quality assessment.
 A previous version of the Checklist (14 pp, 111 K ) formerly appeared as Appendix C of the "Guideline on Air Quality Models" as explained in the Explanatory Note (TXT)(1 K).